-Rochester Regional Health today held a groundbreaking ceremony for the Sands-Constellation Center for Critical Care, a 7-story, 312,000 sq. ft. building on the Rochester General Hospital Campus.
-The Center will expand and enhance services currently offered at Rochester General and will include a state-of-the-art perioperative platform with 20 operating rooms, 26 Post-Anesthesia beds and 54 Prep/Recovery beds.
-The Center will also include 108 private acuity-adaptable patient rooms, a special care nursery featuring 14 private rooms for babies, 8 new labor and delivery rooms and 20 private post-partum beds for new mothers, and other support services.
+Rochester Regional Health held a groundbreaking ceremony for the Sands-Constellation Center for Critical Care, a seven-story, 312,000-square-foot building on the Rochester General Hospital Campus.
+The center will expand and enhance services currently offered at Rochester General and will include a state-of-the-art perioperative platform with 20 operating rooms, 26 post-anesthesia beds and 54 prep/recovery beds.
+The center will also include 108 private acuity-adaptable patient rooms, a special care nursery featuring 14 private rooms for babies, eight new labor and delivery rooms and 20 private postpartum beds for new mothers, and other support services.
 Site preparation is underway with construction expected to begin in July, pending final approval of the New York State Certificate of Need.

 “Rochester Regional Health has an ongoing commitment to providing convenient and accessible state-of-the-art healthcare to those who live and work in our region,” said Rochester Regional Health Board Chairman Bob Dobies.
 “The Sands-Constellation Center for Critical Care will give us the space and technologies to further advance the delivery of many major clinical services.”

-Rochester Regional previously announced that Constellation Brands President & CEO Robert Sands and the Sands family foundations, along with Constellation Brands, made a $20 million gift commitment in support of the construction of the new Center.
-The Sands/Constellation gift is the lead donation in Rochester Regional’s system-wide $300 million comprehensive campaign.
+Rochester Regional previously announced that Constellation Brands and its President and CEO Robert Sands, as well as the Sands family foundations made a $20 million gift commitment in support of the construction of the new center.
+The Sands-Constellation gift is the lead contribution to Because Care Matters, Rochester Regional’s $300-million system-wide, comprehensive campaign.

 “The Sands family and Constellation Brands have a long history of supporting causes that make a positive difference in the lives of our neighbors in the Rochester area,” said Rob Sands.
 “Caring for the health and well-being of our region is a shared responsibility.
 We are committed to doing our part to make the Center for Critical Care a reality and hope other community leaders will join us in supporting this important effort.”